-Uncertain of re-signing Kevin Millwood, the Phillies trade righthanded reliever Carlos Silva, infielder Nick Punto, and a player to be named to the Twins for southpaw starter Eric Milton.
-The lefty, who missed most of last season after knee surgery, should join the starting rotation which will include Randy Wolf, Vicente Padilla and Brett Myers.
+The Phillies, uncertain of re-signing Kevin Millwood, trade righthanded reliever Carlos Silva, infielder Nick Punto, and a player to be named (Bobby Korecky) to the Twins for left-handed starter Eric Milton.
+The 28 year-old southpaw, who missed most of last season after knee surgery, should join the starting rotation, which will include Randy Wolf, Vicente Padilla, and Brett Myers.

-In an effort to replace Billy Wagner, who joined the Mets as a free agent earlier in the week, the Phillies sign right-hander Tom Gordon as the team’s closer.
-The 38-year-old former Yankee set up man agrees to an $18 million, three-year deal to hurl for the City of Brotherly Love.
+In an effort to replace Billy Wagner, who joined the Mets as a free agent earlier in the week, the Phillies sign right-hander Tom Gordon to be the team’s closer.
+The 38 year-old former Yankee set up man agrees to an $18 million, three-year deal to hurl for the City of Brotherly Love.

-The Nationals add another young outfield prospect with considerable potential, but a troubled past as the team acquires Elijah Dukes from the Rays in exchange for pitching prospect Glenn Gibson.
-Four days ago the team traded for Lastings Milledge, who had a tenuous tenure with the Mets.
+The Nationals add another young outfield prospect with considerable potential, but a troubled past when the team acquires Elijah Dukes from the Rays in exchange for pitching prospect Glenn Gibson.
+Four days ago the team traded for Lastings Milledge, who had a tumultuous tenure with the Mets.

 Billy Southworth, who managed the Cardinals (1929, 1940-45) and the Braves (1946-51) is elected to the Hall of Fame by the Veterans Committee.
 ‘Billy the Kid’ compiled a managerial record of 1,044-704 (.597), including four World Series appearances and two World Championships during his 13 years in the dugout.

 Baseball pioneer Walter O'Malley is elected to the Hall of Fame by the veterans committee in the class of executives and managers.
-The Dodger owner was vilified in Brooklyn when he moved the beloved 'Bums' to LA after failing to reach a deal with city officials to keep the franchise in the borough.
+The Dodger owner was vilified in Brooklyn when he moved the beloved 'Bums' to LA after failing to reach a deal with city officials to keep the franchise in the Borough of Churches.

 Barney Dreyfuss, owner of the Pittsburgh Pirates from 1900 until his death in 1932, is elected by the Veterans Committee to the Hall of Fame.
 A German immigrant, who built Forbes Field, helped to establish the structure for the first modern World Series in 1903 and played a pivotal role in defusing the animosity which existed between the American and National Leagues.

-Reflecting the worldwide economic crisis, Rogers Communications, owner of the Blue Jays, announces plans of planned layoffs which includes employees from the team’s sales staff.
+Reflecting the worldwide economic crisis, Rogers Communications, owner of the Blue Jays, announces plans of corporate layoffs, which includes employees from the team’s sales staff.
 A decline in advertising revenue is cited as the reason for the staffing cuts.

 Dustin Pedroia agrees to a $40.5 million, six-year contract extension which could keep him in a Red Sox uniform through the 2014 season.
-The 25-year old second baseman, who earned only $457,000 last season, has already won the Rookie of the Year award, an MVP, a Gold Glove, and Silver Slugger and a World championship in his first two years in the major leagues.
+The 25 year-old second baseman, who earned only $457,000 last season, has already won the Rookie of the Year award, an MVP, a Gold Glove, a Silver Slugger, and a World Championship in his first two years in the major leagues.

-The A's trade right-handed pitcher Jeff Gray, and minor league prospects Matt Spencer and Ronny Morla to the Cubs in exchange for infielders Jake Fox and Aaron Miles along with cash considerations.
-With Fox added to their lineup, Oakland gets a much-needed power boost from the right side of the plate.
+The A's trade right-handed pitcher Jeff Gray and minor league prospects Matt Spencer and Ronny Morla to the Cubs in exchange for infielders Jake Fox and Aaron Miles along with cash considerations.
+With the addition of Fox added to their lineup, Oakland gets a much-needed power boost from the right side of the plate.

 Former major league third baseman Ron Santo dies in an Arizona hospital from complications of bladder cancer and diabetes.
-The 70-year old, considered one of the best players in Cubs history, rejoined the team in 1990 as the team's WGN radio announcer, enamoring his listeners with his devotion to the lovable losers and gaining their admiration for his failure to gain induction into the Hall of Fame, an honor he will receive posthumously in 2012.
+The 70 year-old, considered one of the best players in Cubs history, rejoined the team in 1990 as the team's WGN radio announcer, enamoring his listeners with his devotion to the lovable losers and gaining their admiration for his continued failure to gain induction into the Hall of Fame, an honor he will receive posthumously in 2012.

 Hoping to fill the void created when Jose Molina left as a free-agent to join the Rays, the Blue Jays acquire veteran backstop Jeff Mathis from the Angels in exchange for left-hander Brad Mills.
 Mathis, known for his defensive skills and for his ability to work with young pitchers, will back up starting catcher J.P.
 Arencibia.